-In the 1970s, WHO adapted the EphMRA system for its own needs.
+In the 1970s, WHO adapted the EPHMRA system for its own needs.
 This became the system that the WHO calls the Anatomical Therapeutic Chemical system (ATC).
-At the present time, the two systems are similar but are designed to meet two different goals.
-The purpose of the WHO ATC is to meet the needs of teaching, clinical trials, health organisations, and governments.
-The EphMRA/Intellus Anatomical Classification system must meet the needs of market research and marketing.
-The WHO ATC classifies substances while the EphMRA/Intellus Anatomical Classifies products.
+The two systems are similar but are designed to meet two different goals.
+The purpose of the WHO ATC is to meet the needs of clinicians, academia, governments, and health organisations for drug utilisation with the aim of improving drug use.
+The EPHMRA/Intellus Anatomical Classification system must meet the needs of market research and marketing.
+The WHO ATC classifies substances while the EPHMRA/Intellus Anatomical Classification system classifies products.

-In 1991, EphMRA approached the WHO to harmonise the systems because of the increasing use of the WHO system by regulatory bodies.
-The EphMRA Committee and the WHO have been meeting annually since 1991 in order to align and improve the systems.
+In 1991, EPHMRA approached the WHO to harmonise the systems because of the increasing use of the WHO system by regulatory bodies.
+The EPHMRA Committee Leadership and the WHO have been meeting annually since 1991 in order to align and improve the systems.
 A high level of harmonisation has already been achieved.

-Comparison of EphMRA/Intellus Anatomical Classification with WHO ATC codes, e.g., clonidine in C2A as antihypertensive agent, N2C as anti-migraine product and S1E as ophthalmic product.
-EphMRA/Intellus classifies products, as described earlier in this document.
+Comparison of EPHMRA/Intellus Anatomical Classification with WHO ATC

+WHO mainly classifies substances according to the therapeutic or pharmaceutical aspects and usually in one class only.
+Particular formulations or strengths can be given separate codes, e.g., clonidine in C2A as an antihypertensive agent, N2C as an anti-migraine product and S1E as an ophthalmic product.
+EPHMRA/Intellus classifies products, as described earlier in this document.